- Why build an electrically heated table?

 Step 6: Insulate the heat foil

-To improve the heat output of the carbon film, I have added 3 cm of cork insulation in the space between the carbon film and the table surface.
+To improve the heat output of the infrared heating film, I have added 3 cm of cork insulation in the space between the foil and the table surface.
 I have not done any tests without the cork layer, but I am confident that the energy efficiency and thermal comfort of my table would not have been so excellent if it would not have been there.
 Other suitable natural insulation materials are wool, cellulose, wood fibers, hemp, and flax.
 You could also try radiator heat reflector foil.

 Step 7: Get a carpet